 Reemployment Tax Rate Information

-When a new employer becomes liable for reemployment tax, the initial rate is .0270 (2.7%) and will stay at that rate until the employer has reported for 10 quarters.
-The account will then be rated by dividing the total benefits charged to the account by the taxable payroll reported for the first 7 of the last 9 quarters immediately preceding the quarter for which the rate is effective.
+When a new employer becomes liable for reemployment tax, the initial rate is 0.0270 (2.7%) and stays at that rate until the employer has reported for 10 quarters.
+The account will then be rated by dividing the total benefits charged to the account by the taxable payroll reported for the first seven of the last nine quarters immediately preceding the quarter for which the rate is effective.

 The only exception is for employers liable by succession who choose to accept the tax rate of the previous employer, along with the responsibility of paying any outstanding amounts due.
 At that time, a tax rate will be calculated using the employment record and the rating factors, which are built into the Reemployment Assistance Law.